drbergman/PhysiCellCellCreator.jl/docs/src/man/guide.md

 Add the following to the patch element to set: `<restrict_to_domain>false</restrict_to_domain>`.

 ### Carveouts
-Every patch type can also include a `<carveouts>` element, which specifies regions where cells should not be placed.
+Every patch type can also include a `<carveout_patches>` element, which specifies regions where cells should not be placed.
 The currently supported carveouts are `disc`, `annulus`, and `rectangle`.
 These follow the same structure as the patches above, but do not contain a `number` element.
 `disc` and `annulus` carveouts cannot have a `normal` element, they are assumed to be parallel to the xy-plane.